 Workplace Conflict Resolution (And Saying “No” To The Boss!)
-It can be the most difficult part of keeping a job, but many of us don’t know when we should say no to the boss.
+It can be the most difficult part of keeping a job, but many don’t know when we should say no to the boss.
 Some people make their lives miserable because they can’t or won’t tell the boss that simple word.

 Most conflicts between a boss and an employee occur because of a lack of communication.
-Either the boss or the employee fails to communicate effectively and one or both individuals don’t know what’s really going on.
+Either the boss or the employee fails to communicate effectively, and one or both individuals don’t know what’s really going on.

 Times You Should Say No to the Boss